jellyfin-archive/jellyfin-docs/general/networking/main.md

 While not a reverse proxy, Let's Encrypt can be used independently or with a Reverse Proxy to provide SSL certificates.
 * [Let's Encrypt](xref:network-letsencrypt )

-> [!WARNING]
-> In order for a reverse proxy to have the maximum benefit, you should have a publically routable IP address and a domain with DNS set up correctly.
-These examples assume you want to run Jellyfin under a sub-domain (ie: jellyfin.example.com), but are easily adapted for the root domain if desired.

 When following this guide, be sure to replace the following variables with your information: